benjaminpbritcliffe-netizen/cyber-portfolio/tryhackme/BurpSuite.md

 Response Interception: By default, the proxy does not intercept server responses unless explicitly requested on a per-request basis.
 The "Intercept responses based on the following rules" checkbox, along with the defined rules, allows for a more flexible response interception.

+To use the Burp Suite Proxy, we need to configure our local web browser to redirect traffic through Burp Suite.
+In this task, we will focus on configuring the proxy using the FoxyProxy extension in Firefox.